-Members of the 1st place team will receive a 50 SB Swag Up Rebate, members of the 2nd place team will receive a 25 SB Swag Up Rebate, members of the 3rd place team will receive a 10 SB Swag Up Rebate.
-Your SB Swag Up Rebate will be made available on Friday, April 21st and will expire on Sunday, May 7th 11:59pm PT
+Members of the 1st place team will receive a 50 SB Swag Up Rebate, members of the 2nd place team will receive a 35 SB Swag Up Rebate, members of the 3rd place team will receive a 20 SB Swag Up Rebate, members of the 4th place team will receive a 10 SB Swag Up Rebate, and members of the 5th place team will receive a 5 SB Swag Up Rebate.
+Your SB Swag Up Rebate will be made available on Friday, May 5th and will expire on Wednesday, May 31st at 11:59pm PT.

 I’ve decided that it would be a good idea to track my online earnings this year.
 I used to do this when I started my site a little more than four years ago, but dropped out of the habit.
 I’ve since started tracking passive income from dividends.
 I believe that passive income is the best income, and that dividends are the best form of passive income.

 Passive Income Does Not Build Itself

 However, to build up passive income, I need to earn income from active work.
 This is necessary because passive income does not create itself.
 It’s a function of earning money off of capital invested in anything from pork bellies to gold to stock in great companies.

 Starting around 2008, I began earning a bit of extra money online.
 I took a big pay cut to start a job that I really wanted.
 There was the possibility of this job becoming a great career, and it did.
 However, the financial remuneration at the time was not the best.
 I had a new and growing family, and I had no desire to work retail if I could avoid it I therefore started to focus on online earnings so that I could make money without leaving the house outside of my day job.